Insider's Guide: Carnegie Museums of Art and Natural History

 Plan Your Visit

-Carnegie Museums are open and ready to welcome you back!
-For the safety and comfort of visitors, museum capacity is currently limited.
-All visitors are strongly encouraged to reserve a timed ticket online in advance of their visit.
+All Carnegie Museums visitors are strongly encouraged to reserve a timed ticket online in advance of their visit.

 As arguably the first museum of contemporary art in the United States, Carnegie Museum of Art is one of the most dynamic major art institutions in America.
 The museum’s collection features over 34,000 works that emphasize art, architecture, photography, and design from the 19th century to the present.
 In addition, it houses the archive of more than 70,000 images by Pittsburgh photographer Charles “Teenie” Harris, whose work comprises one of the most detailed and intimate records of Black life in America.
 One of the four Carnegie Museums of Pittsburgh, Carnegie Museum of Art was founded by industrialist and philanthropist Andrew Carnegie in 1895.